Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-gen-space-details.markdown

 *Description:*

-The Space instances for the given Space are listed with ID, Mode, HostId, and ContainerId.
+The Space instances for the given Space are listed with their Instance ID, Mode, Host ID, and Container ID.

 *Input Example:*